- What about the legitimate accounts that I already have established? Should I take precautions to protect those accounts?

 You can have the phone number changed on your extended fraud victim statement if you mail a written request to Experian, PO Box 9701, Allen, TX 75013.
 The request must include your full name, address, Social Security number, date of birth and any previous addresses used in the last two years.
 Remember to specifically state the new phone number you would like added and the number to be deleted.
 In addition, include two proofs of your address, one must be government issued, such as a copy of your driver's license, state or military ID card., etc., and one copy of a utility bill, an insurance statement, bank statement, etc.

 - When I receive my credit report, how will I recognize fraudulent activity?

 In most cases, fraudulent activity can be detected by reviewing the accounts, inquiries and addresses that appear on a credit report.
 Review your report carefully for the following items:

 - Accounts: If you do not recognize an account and the account is newly opened, that may indicate that a criminal has obtained a line of credit using your identity.

-- Inquiries: Review all the inquiries on your credit report in the section titled "Requests viewed by others".
-This section contains inquiries from creditors that have accessed your credit report to process an application.
+- Inquiries: Review all the inquiries on your credit report.
+Your report contains inquiries from creditors that have accessed your credit report to process an application.
 If you do not recognize the credit grantor accessing your report, that may indicate fraudulent activity.